-Justice Probe Into Bias At Tech Companies Should Include Democrats, California AG Says
+DOJ Probe Into Bias At Tech Companies Should Include Democrats, California AG Says

 California's top lawyer is calling on the Department of Justice to invite Democratic as well as Republican attorneys general to an upcoming meeting on alleged bias against conservative views on social media.

-Justice Department officials have said that U.S. Attorney General Jeff Sessions wants to talk with state attorneys generals about whether social platforms "may be hurting competition and intentionally stifling the free exchange of ideas on their platform."
+Justice Department officials have said that U.S. Attorney General Jeff Sessions wants to talk with state attorneys general about whether social platforms "may be hurting competition and intentionally stifling the free exchange of ideas on their platform."

 President Trump has accused the tech platforms of suppressing conservative viewpoints.
 The companies have rejected the allegation.
 And evidence for anti-conservative bias is unclear.
 Nonetheless, tech watchers see the meeting as another sign of stricter government scrutiny looming over powerful tech companies such as Facebook, Google and Twitter.

-California's Attorney General Xavier Becerra, a Democrat, has not been invited to the meeting — tentatively slated for Sept.
-25 — even though he represents a state that's home to Silicon Valley.
+California Attorney General Xavier Becerra, a Democrat, has not been invited to the meeting — tentatively slated for Sept.
+25 — even though he represents a state that is home to Silicon Valley.
 He raised his concerns about his potential exclusion in a letter to the DOJ.

 "If the proposed gathering is meant to be a legitimate examination of the role of technology companies in social media, then states like California, the nation's tech leader and home to a $385 billion tech industry, will be invited," Sarah Lovenheim, adviser to Becerra, said in a statement to NPR.
 "If it's a political meeting, then that speaks for itself."